These buttery almond flour oatmeal cookies are soft, chewy and completely vegan and gluten-free. No eggs or dairy needed!

 About the Recipe

-They’re also naturally gluten-free and vegan without making substitutions, so there’s no eggs, dairy or wheat flour needed.
+They’re also naturally gluten-free and vegan without making substitutions, so there’s no eggs, dairy or white flour needed.

-You’ll need just a handful of simple ingredients to make these, so if you’ve got a bag of almond flour you’re wondering what to do with, why not give these a try!
+You’ll need just a handful of simple ingredients to make these, so if you’ve got a bag of almond flour you’re wondering what to do with, give these yummy, chewy oatmeal cookies try!

 Ingredients